-182. A number of licence conditions have been drafted to limit and control the proposed dealings, based on the above considerations.
+186. A number of licence conditions have been drafted to limit and control the proposed dealings, based on the above considerations.
 These include requirements to:

-- limit the duration of the release to a maximum of five years from issue of the licence; - limit the release to a single location in NSW: Cauldron's protein production facility at Borenore, NSW; - the fermenters be of closed systems; - the production facility must have restricted access; - inspect the culture area for spilled media regularly during culture of the GM yeast; - culture and harvest GM yeast in a manner that avoids dispersal of the GM yeast; - clean areas and equipment exposed to GM yeast after use; - clean any equipment used with the GM yeast before use for any other purpose; - destroy all GM yeast not required for further experiments or future trials; - transport and store the GM yeast in accordance with the Regulator's guidelines; - not allow the GM yeast to be used for human food; - only inactivated GM yeast may be used as soil conditioner or in animal feed preparation; - not allow the GM yeast to be released into the environment; and - dispose of GM yeast via autoclave or effective chemical decontamination methods.
+- limit the duration of the release to a maximum of five years from issue of the licence; - limit the release to a single location in NSW: Cauldron's protein production facility at Borenore, NSW; - the fermenters be of closed systems; - inspect the culture area for spilled media regularly during culture of the GM yeast; - culture and harvest GM yeast in a manner that avoids dispersal of the GM yeast; - clean areas and equipment exposed to GM yeast after use; - clean any equipment used with the GM yeast before use for any other purpose; - destroy all GM yeast not required for further experiments or future trials; - transport and store the GM yeast in accordance with the Regulator's guidelines; - not allow the GM yeast to be used for human food; - only decontaminated and denatured (where antibiotic resistance genes are present) GM yeast may be used as soil conditioner or in animal feed preparation; - not allow the GM yeast to be released into the environment; and - dispose of GM yeast via autoclave or effective chemical decontamination methods.